0xn4d/0xn4d/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/danilo-albuquerque-6a821a1b2/)](https://www.linkedin.com/in/daniloalbuqrque/)

 Call me n4d.
 I like Cyber Security.
-I already worked as an Application Security Engineer for a couple of FinTechs and now I am working as a Cyber Security Analyst (focused on Offensive Security - Red Team) yet for a FinTech company.
+I already worked as an Application Security Engineer and, now, I am working as a Cyber Security Analyst (focused on Offensive Security - Red Team).

 I love to learn new things and to contribute to the big CyberSec community.
 I know how to develop applications using Java, Angular, Python, C#, C++, C and GoLang.
 For now, I've worked with Docker, Kubernetes, Google Cloud Platform, Linux OS, and many other things.
 I love to hunt bugs in some platforms as well.
 I have some certifications and acknowledges for some findings at my LinkedIn profile.
 Jump there and take a look.